dyenaan/dyenaan/README.md

 # 👋 Hey, I'm Dyenaan

-A Software Engineer and Blockchain Builder passionate about decentralized systems, privacy, and human-centered technology.
+A Software Engineer and Blockchain Builder exploring decentralized systems, privacy, and human-centered technology.

 ---

 ## 📚 About Me

 - Final-year Software Engineering student at the University of Calgary
-- Passionate about decentralized identity, secure messaging, and blockchain infrastructure
+- Exploring decentralized identity, secure messaging, and blockchain infrastructure
 - Enjoy building tools that empower communities
 - Always exploring new ways to challenge myself and grow